Zareel/PPT-Web-Development-Assignments/backendInterviewQuestions/readme.md

 - why it is used

+1. MongoDB stores data in a flexible `json like` documents
+2. The document model `maps to the objects` in your application code making data easy to work with
-1. Collection validation of MongoDB database can be done easily
+3. Collection validation of MongoDB database can be done easily
-2. Predefined structure can be implemented on the collection
-3. Contrains can be applied to documents of collections using Mongoose
+4. MongoDB is a distributed database at it's core, so `high availability, horizontal scaling` and geaographic distribution are built in and easy to use

 ---